awslabs/data-on-eks/website/docs/gen-ai/inference/nvidia-nim-llama3.md

 curl localhost:8000/metrics # run this in another terminal
 ```

 We also provided a pre-configured Grafana dashboard.
-In the Grafana dashboard below, you can see several important metrics:
+In the Grafana dashboard below, it contains several important metrics:

-- **Running Count**: This gauge shows number of requests currently running on GPU.
+- **Time to First Token (TTFT)**: The latency between the initial inference request to the model and the return of the first token.
-- **Latency (p95 percentile)**: It includes metrics `Time to First Token`, `Time per Output Token` and `End to End` latency.
-These metrics illustrate the time taken to compute inference requests, helping identify any latency issues.
+- **Inter-Token Latency (ITL)**: The latency between each token after the first.
-- **Token Count**: It includes metrics `Prompt Token Count` and `Generation Token Count`, illustrate the input and output consumption.
+- **Total Throughput**: The total number of tokens generated per second by the NIM.

 You can find more metrics description from this [document](https://docs.nvidia.com/nim/large-language-models/latest/observability.html).